Agrictechventure68/SkillSnacks-lite/prompts.md

-# SkillSnacks Lite Prompt Documentation
+# SkillSnacks Lite – Prompt Documentation

+This document captures the **prompt engineering strategy** used in SkillSnacks Lite.
+We designed clear, multi-stage prompts to guide GPT-4 outputs for **explanations, quizzes, and learning tips**.

+---

-## Prompt 1 – Simplified Explanation
+## 📖 Prompt 1 – Simplified Explanation
+**Instruction:**
-"You are a study assistant.
-Explain the following in simple language for a beginner: [user input]"
+You are a study assistant.
+Explain the following in simple language for a beginner: [user input]

-### Example Response
+**Expected Response Pattern:**
 - Converts complex text into easy-to-understand explanation.
 - Uses bullet points or numbered steps.
 - Highlights key concepts.

+---

-## Prompt 2 – Quiz Generation
+## 🎯 Prompt 2 – Quiz Generation
+**Instruction:**
-"Create 5 quiz questions (mix of multiple choice and short-answer) with answers based on: [user input]"
+Create 5 quiz questions (mix of multiple choice and short-answer) with answers based on: [user input]

-### Example Response
+**Expected Response Pattern:**
-1. Question 1: ...
+1. Question 1
    - Options: A, B, C, D
    - Answer: B
-2. Question 2: ...
+2. Question 2
+   - Short-answer format
-- etc.
+   - Answer included
+3. And so on…

+--
-## Prompt 3 – Learning Tips
+## 🧭 Prompt 3 – Learning Tips
+**Instruction:**
-"Suggest 3 learning strategies or resources for better understanding of: [user input]"
+Suggest 3 learning strategies or resources for better understanding of: [user input]

-### Example Response
+**Expected Response Pattern:**
-- Strategy 1: ...
+- Strategy 1: practical technique
-- Strategy 2: ...
+- Strategy 2: online resource / study hack
-- Strategy 3: ...
+- Strategy 3: retention or memory strategy

-3️⃣ Installation Steps (Dependencies)
-1. Make sure Python 3.10+ is installed.

-2. Create a virtual environment (recommended):
-* python -m venv venv

-3. Activate virtual environment:
-* Windows: venv\Scripts\activate
-* Linux/Mac: source venv/bin/activate

-4. Install dependencies:
-* pip install streamlit openai python-dotenv

-5. Create .env file in project root:
-* OPENAI_API_KEY=your_openai_api_key_here

-6. Run locally:
-* streamlit run app.py

-7. Optional: Push to GitHub → deploy to Streamlit Cloud.